Q&A about the Max Weber Program

 • extracurricular interests and social involvement.

-Absolutely not!
-The selection process of the Max Weber Program is not socially selective.
+No, the selection process of the Max Weber Program is not socially selective.
 Applicants from academic families and non-academic and / or immigrant families have the same chances of being accepted into the Max Weber Program.
-We are looking forward to a diverse field of applicants!
+We welcome as diverse a field of applicants as possible.

 The invitation to an assessment seminar will be sent from the beginning of February by e-mail to the address you indicated in your application documents.
 Please also check your spam folder!
-If you have not received any feedback by mid-February, please contact the contact persons of the Max Weber Program.
+If you have not received any feedback by mid-February, please contact the Max Weber Program.

 You can indicate when applying if you are tied up on certain dates.
 The Max Weber Program tries to take that into account.
 Once the seminars have been scheduled, no change is possible.